alantancr/NewBlog/content/post/30Mar/index.md

-   # Conclusion
+   # Looking back

-   Looking back, this journey was really interesting.
+   This journey was really interesting.
 I learnt to look at problems in a different perspective and building an end-to end solution needs to go through a lot more thought process.
+I tried different technology and see how it work or did not work for me.